UltraCart/rest_api_v2_sdk_csharp/docs/OrderApi.md

             try
             {
-                // Generate a packing slip for this order for the given distribution center.
+                // Generate a packing slip for this order across all distribution centers.
                 OrdersResponse result = apiInstance.GeneratePackingSlipAllDC(orderId);
                 Debug.WriteLine(result);
             }